ClaudiuCeia/covid19info/Stages.md

 # Pandemic Stages

 Pandemic stages and sequence of events based on what we saw in China , HK, South Korea, Taiwan.
-By knowing the stage that you are in it will help calm people down and encourage your family, friends and government to do something.
+By knowing the stage that you are in it will help calm people down and encourage your family, friends and government to take action.

 [Look up your own country](Countries.md)